Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 2. Long load times overall

-If it takes too long for all elements of an email – all the HTML, images, and other digital assets – to come into view so the recipient can see, that’s not a positive experience.
+If it takes too long for all elements of an email—all the HTML, images, and other digital assets—to come into view for the recipient, that’s not a positive experience.
 It happens because some part of the email is too heavy or too large.
-As a result, there’s a good chance the email won’t be read.
+As a result, there’s a good chance they won’t read the email.

 How to overcome it: